kchennen/flhd/federated_learning/introduction.md

 Standard machine learning approaches require to have a centralizaed dataset in order to train a model.
 In certain scenarios like in the biomedical field, this is not straightforward due to several reasons like:

 * Privacy concerns:
-  * General Data Protection Regulation (GDPR): https://gdpr-info.eu
+  * General Data Protection Regulation (GDPR): [General Data Protection Regulation (GDPR) – Official Legal Text](https://gdpr-info.eu/)
-  * Californian Consumer Privacy Act (CCPA): https://oag.ca.gov/privacy/ccpa
+  * Californian Consumer Privacy Act (CCPA): [California Consumer Privacy Act (CCPA) | State of California - Department of Justice - Office of the Attorney General](https://oag.ca.gov/privacy/ccpa)
 * Ethical comitee approval
 * Transfering data to a centralized location